The Brace Place code of practice for handling patient complaints

 Investigating a complaint

-We will offer to discuss the complaint with you and will ask how you would like to be kept informed of developments – by telephone, letters or e-mail or by face-to-face meetings.
+We will offer to discuss the complaint with you and will ask how you would like to be kept informed of developments – by telephone, letter or e-mail or by face-to-face meetings.
 We will let you know how we will deal with your complaint and the likely time that the investigation will take to complete.
 If you do not wish to discuss the complaint further, we will still let you know the expected timescale for completing the investigation.

 We will investigate your complaint promptly (within 10 working days) or, if the issue is complex, within 6 months; and, as far as reasonably practicable, will let you know how our investigation is progressing.